 Eligibility rules are independent of role.
 If a competitor is considered ineligible for an event as a leader, he or she is also considered ineligible as a follower and vice versa.

 Double registering is allowed only between the Advanced, Novice, Pre-Championship, and Championship levels.
 Double registering for events at two syllabus levels is not permitted, i.e., each competitor may compete in each of the 19 dances only once at the syllabus level (Newcomer, Beginner, Intermediate, or Advanced).

 Permissible figures are restricted to the ISTD Bronze syllabus for International-style dances and USISTD, NDCA, DVIDA, FADS, AMDS, or similar Bronze syllabi for the American-style dances.

 For all three levels, we allow any figure that is Gold or below in the ISTD syllabus for the International-style events and the USISTD, NDCA, DVIDA, FADS, or AMDS syllabi or similar for the American-style events

 Open choreography is permitted.
 No lifts are allowed.

 No costumes are permitted at the Newcomer level.
 Costumes are permitted but not required for all other levels.

 Although there are no formal restrictions on costumes, please make sure they are appropriate.
 We reserve the right to restrict dancers from competing if a costume is deemed to be inappropriate by the Chairman of Judges.

-Heel covers are required on all ladies' shoes.
+Heel covers are required on all ladies' high-heeled shoes.
 Lack of heel covers can result in disqualification and removal from venue.
-Suede stars will be available for free at the information desk.
+Suede stars will be available at the information desk.
 Additionally, our vendors may have heel covers for sale.